 selfinjurysupport.org.uk: has lots of self-help resources and information targeted at women and girls who self-harm and those supporting them.

-Calm Harm is also a free app to help manage the urge to self-harm by using activities around comfort, distraction, expressing yourself, release and random activities.
+Calm Harm is a free app to help manage the urge to self-harm by using activities around comfort, distraction, expressing yourself, release and random activities.

 Eating Disorders